Katie Archibald

+On 12 May 2026, Archibald announced her retirement from the sport, despite having been previously selected to represent Scotland at the 2026 Commonwealth Games.
+She confirmed that following the end of her cycling career, she was in training to qualify as a nurse.

 Early life and career

 Archibald was privately educated at The Glasgow Academy.
 She has a sporting background in swimming and took up cycling relatively late, taking it up competitively in 2011 on the grass track and in 2012 on hard track.

 After spending 2012–2013 working in the family business (Archers Sleepcentre) as a telesales operator, she was recruited into British Cycling's Olympic Development Academy in November 2013.

 Track

 Archibald made her Great Britain debut at the 2013 European Track Championships.
 Alongside Laura Trott, Dani King and Elinor Barker, she won the gold medal and broke the world record twice in the team pursuit.

 At the 2013–14 Track World Cup first round in Manchester, while riding for the Scottish Braveheart team, Archibald claimed silver in the scratch race and bronze in the points race.
 Recalled to the Great Britain team for the 2013–14 Track World Cup second round in Aguascalientes, Archibald was part of the quartet that won gold and broke the world record again in the team pursuit competition.

 She then became Scotland's first female track cycling world champion, when she was part of the team that won the team pursuit title at the 2014 World Track Championships.
 Archibald won the gold medal in the same event, and another in the individual pursuit, at the 2014 European Track Championships.
 Archibald represented Scotland at the Commonwealth Games in Glasgow, 2014, as she claimed a bronze medal in the points race.

 Archibald at the 2015 UEC European Track Championships, where she won three gold medals.

 At the 2015 European Track Championships, Archibald became a triple European champion, retaining the team pursuit and individual pursuit titles she won in 2014, while adding the elimination race title.